iNavFlight/inav/src/main/target/MATEKF405SE/README.md

 * 4x BEC + current sensor

 ### MATEKF405SE_PINIO
-Replaces UART 6 Tx with USER 1 for PINIO
+Replaces UART 6 Tx with USER 1 for PINIO and UART 6 Rx with USER 2 for PINIO